-Hazardous materials would be used in varying amounts during construction and operations of the CSP.
-The types of hazardous materials that would be present during occupancy of the residential and commercial land uses are expected to consist of: household and maintenance products (paints, solvents, cleaning supplies, pool chemicals, pesticides and herbicides).
-The quantities used are expected to be minimal.
-No industrial uses are proposed within the project development area.
+Hazardous materials would be used in varying amounts during construction and operations of the SVSP.
+They types and quantities of hazardous materials that would be present during occupancy of the residential and commercial land uses are expected to be generally minimal and include: household and maintenance products (paints, solvents, cleaning supplies, pool chemicals, pesticides and herbicides).

-The proposed groundwater well would include well-head chlorination and fluoridation at each well site and at the tank and pump station.
-Operation of the groundwater well could include 25 gallons a day of commercial strength bleach (12.5%), or 200 gallons a week.
+The proposed groundwater wells would include well-head chlorination and fluoridation at each well site and at the tank and pump station.
+Operation of the groundwater wells could include 25 gallons a day of commercial strength bleach (12.5%), or 200 gallons a week.
 Deliveries would be weekly.
-Well tanks will be sized to hold up to 400 gallons.
+Well tanks will be sized to hold up to 400 gallons3.
 All chemicals would be stored inside buildings with appropriate containment.
 The existing wells on the site associated with the agricultural/rural uses would likely be closed.
 The Environmental Utilities Department would oversee closure.

-Exposure of construction workers or site occupants to hazardous materials would occur in the following manner: improper handling or use of hazardous materials or hazardous wastes during construction or operation of the project, particularly by untrained personnel; transportation accidents; unsound disposal methods; or fire, explosion or other emergencies.
-In addition, construction workers could be exposed to hazardous materials either through digging or demolition of structures.
+Exposure of construction workers or site occupants to hazardous materials would occur in the following manner: improper handling or use of hazardous materials or hazardous wastes during construction or operation of the project, particularly by untrained personnel; transportation accident; unsound disposal methods; or fire, explosion or other emergencies.